 Rotating tires is one of the most straightforward car maintenance tasks — and it’s also one of the most essential.
-Tires wear at different rates, and switching their position periodically ensures that they wear more evenly.
+Tires wear at different rates, and switching their positions periodically ensures that they wear more evenly.
 That means you won’t have to buy new tires prematurely.
 If tires all wear at the same rate, it also means they respond the same way, ensuring your car’s handling characteristics stay safe and consistent.

 Know your tires